CTRLab-WashU/ArcAssessmentsAndroid/README.md

 The `setupPath()` method is usually called right after `decidePath()`.
 Based on the current state, it adds the necessary fragments to the `cache`.

 The `StateMachine` contains several other methods that handle moving through items within the `cache`, such as `openNext()`, `skipToNextSegment()`, `moveOn()`, etc.

-**Scheduler**

-The `Scheduler` class handles creating the participant's test schedule.
-Applications may subclass this class to implement customizations, such as `initializeCycles()` to implement a custom test cycle schedule.